-The John Paul II Library contains approximately 1,500 reader places and more than 200 PCs available in the Library.
+The John Paul II Library contains approximately 1,500 reader places and more than 100 PCs and laptops are available in the Library.
 Print book stock current numbers in excess of 420,000 volumes, the library provides access to over 300,000 electronic books and over 40,000 journals primarily in electronic format.
 The Library is a beneficiary of the statutory deposit provisions of the Copyright and Related Rights Act, 2000.